DEV1ANT7/Drugsly/README.md

 ## **Descrtiption**

-This site was created as a final project on highschool.
+This site was created as a final project on high school.
 My choosen theme was eshop with drugs.
-Sote is created only with HTML and CSS without JavaScript.
+Site is created only with HTML and CSS without JavaScript.
 Whole site was created for learning purpouses.

 ### Features